Willzy-75/campfire_public/README.md

-# campfire_public
 # Campfire Stories is an easy to use web application which
 # allows the user to scrape websites for id tags and builds
 # a robust Selenium test suite which is complete with a
 # page factory, controller, base controller, and bare-bones
 # test case.
-# Designed to use minimal resources, the main requirements
+# Designed to use minimal resources, the main
-# are an internet connection and a small amount of hard
+# requirements are an internet connection and a small
-# drive space to store the program and the tests cases it
+# amount of hard drive space to store the program and
-# generates.
+# the tests cases it generates.
 #
 # CLI Deployment
 # Git Bash or some other local implementation of git should